Tutorial & Guides

 Step 4: Exporting the PDF or ZIP Roll

-Clicking PDF Roll will instruct the software to compile every single label (factoring in the quantities you requested) into a multi-page, high-resolution PDF document.
-Because you set the physical dimensions in Step 3, you can open this PDF, hit "Print", select your Zebra or Rollo printer, and the machine will spit out a continuous, perfectly aligned roll of stickers.
+Clicking PDF Roll will instruct the software to compile every single label (factoring in the exact quantities you requested) into a multi-page, high-resolution PDF document.
+Because you set the physical dimensions in Step 3, you can open this PDF, hit "Print", select your Zebra or Rollo thermal printer, and the machine will rapidly spit out a continuous, perfectly aligned roll of stickers.

 Unlock Unlimited Batch Generation

-View Pricing Plans
+View Upgrade Plans

-Common Mistakes to Avoid
+Common Data Formatting Mistakes to Avoid

 Even with the best software, bad data will yield bad results.
 Keep an eye out for these frequent pitfalls when using a batch barcode generator: